 Despite an ultimatum given by the state minister of Environment, Jessica Eriyo against quarrying activity at the rock six months ago that expired in July 2007 and up to today the quarrying activity is still going on.

 According to Soroti environment officer, Francis Opolot his office has been facing challenges and interference from politicians and local leaders as they try to enforce the minister’s directive.

 He also indicated that the quarrying group appealed to the minister to give them time to continue with quarrying for some time as they (quarrying persons) save money to enable them move away and open other businesses.

-Apparently, NEMA asked the group to form an association then it forwards it application to them seeking permission to continue with the quarrying.
-However, on the contrary the Senior Inspector/Register NEMA, Hebert Oule when contacted on phone June 25, 2009 said that NEMA has never given nor seen such application from Soroti quarrying association seeking for permission to carry the quarrying activity at the rock.
+Apparently, NEMA asked the group to form an association then it forwards its application to them seeking permission to continue with the quarrying.
+However, on the contrary, the Senior Inspector/Register NEMA, Hebert Oule when contacted on phone on June 25, 2009 said that NEMA has never given nor seen such application from Soroti quarrying association seeking for permission to carry the quarrying activity at the rock.

 “Ask them to give you a copy of the clearance letter if they have any from NEMA.
 The fact is NEMA has never given them a go ahead and yesterday when we met the Soroti Municipal authorities it was clearly put to them that quarrying should be stopped with immediate effect and if they don’t do it then NEMA will be forced to intervene and carry forceful eviction,” Oule said.

 “I am sure those people were misinformed by some persons in Soroti and we as NEMA do not subscribe to their decision.
 The Soroti Municipal authorities have until next month to have quarrying stopped,” Oule added.